-This text should not be construed as providing legal advice.
+This circular should not be construed as providing legal advice.
 Members should seek independent advice from a lawyer or their local Data Protection Authorities, when making changes in working routines with a view to ensuring compliance with the GDPR regulations.

-Any questions or comments in relation to GDPR can be directed to Anders Leissner, Director Corporate Legal and FD&D.
+Any questions or comments can be directed to Anders Leissner, Director Corporate Legal and FD&D.